openUC2/UC2-GIT/TheBOX/SimpleBOX/MiniBOX.md

 <img src="./IMAGES/BOX_mini_v2.png" width="500">
 </p>

+The MiniBOX is intended for production by injection molding.
+The baseplate will come in puzzle-like pieces and therefore it will be possible to build any shape.
+It will also be possible to stack the cubes and baseplates in multiple layers.
+Then, no extra sample plate for the z-stage will be needed, but for now, for the 3D printed version it might be useful.
+Also, for now, use the baseplates listed in the 3D printing list.

 ## <img src="./IMAGES/D_B_P_A.png" height="40"> Build the BOX

 ### <img src="./BUILD_ME/IMAGES/B.png" height="40"> Shopping
+Check out the [RESOURCES](../../../TUTORIALS/RESOURCES) for more information!
+The parts here are the cheapest or easily accessible for universities, but almost everything has an alternative in Amazon!

 Link - name of part             |  Amount |  Comment | Price per amount used :-------------------------:|:----------------------------:|:-------------------------:|:-------------------------: